aws/karpenter-provider-aws/designs/provisioner-priority.md

 1. User-Based Priority Ordering with Weights: Scheduling would receive a provisioner ordering based on a `.spec.weight` field, where higher weighted provisioners will be attempted to be scheduled first.
 In particular, there will be a strict ordering of weights for provisioners, such that higher-weighted provisioners that meet scheduling constraints will have pods scheduled to them first.

 2. Define a `karpenter.sh/preferred: true` annotation for Provisioners.
 Provisioners that have this annotation would be considered first when scheduling pods to provisioners but there would be no ordering among provisioners marked as `preferred` or those that were not marked as `preferred`.

+3. Define a `.spec.preferences` section of the `Provisioner`.
+This preferences section would have the same schema as requirements but with added `.spec.preferences.[].weight` parameter.
+Preferences would be treated as requirements and backed off if preferences are too strict to be attainable.
+Users would need to use mutually exclusive provisioners to have predictable results with this interface.

+    ```yaml
+    apiVersion: karpenter.sh/v1alpha5
+    kind: Provisioner
+    metadata:
+      name: preference
+    spec:
+      requirements:
+      - key: kubernetes.io/arch
+        operator: In
+        values: ["amd64", "arm64"]
+      preferences:
+      - key: kubernetes.io/arch
+        operator: In
+        values: ["amd64"]
+        weight: 100

+    ```

 __Recommendation:__ Use a `.spec.weight` to enforce strict ordering of provisioners when scheduling